Durham, NH (DHM)

 - Facility Ownership: University of New Hampshire

-- Parking Lot Ownership: University of New Hampshire
+- Parking Lot Ownership: Town of Durham/University of New Hampshire

-- Platform Ownership: Pan Am Railways, University of New Hampshire
+- Platform Ownership: New Hampshire Department of Transportation/University of New Hampshire

 - Track Ownership: Pan Am Railways